Katello/katello-installer/README.md

 ```

 When using the custom server CA, the CA needs to be used for
-the server certificates on the capsules as well.
+the server certificates on the Foreman proxies as well.
 The certificates for
-the capsule are deployed to the capsule through the use of the
+the Foreman proxy are deployed to the Foreman proxy through the use of the
-`capsule-certs-generate` script (followed by copying the certs tar to
+`foreman-proxy-certs-generate` script (followed by copying the certs tar to
-the capsule and running the 'foreman-installer --scenario capsule'
+the Foreman proxy and running the 'foreman-installer --scenario foreman-proxy-content'
 to refresh the certificates).:

 ```
-capsule-certs-generate --capsule-fqdn "$CAPSULE"\
+foreman-proxy-certs-generate --foreman-proxy-fqdn "$FOREMAN_PROXY_CONTENT"\
-                       --certs-tar "~/$CAPSULE-certs.tar"\
+                             --certs-tar "~/$FOREMAN_PROXY_CONTENT-certs.tar"\
                              --server-cert ~/path/to/server.crt\
                              --server-cert-req ~/path/to/server.crt.req\
                              --server-key ~/path/to/server.key\
                              --server-ca-cert ~/cacert.crt\
                              --certs-update-server
 ```

 #### Updating Certificates